xonmatrix/hass-localtuya/documentation/docs/index.md

 !!! info "Cloud API"
-    LocalTuya uses the cloud solely to obtain device data and pre-fill the required fields for you.
+    LocalTuya uses the cloud only to obtain device data and pre-fill the required fields for you.

     It offers many features to simplify device setup.